atait/jupyter-meep/README.md

 ## Features
 ### Liveplot in notebooks
 This is important because you get real time feedback on how the simulation is going.
-Lumerical can't do that.
+I don't think Lumerical can do that.
 To use it, wrap `liveplot` with a function that defines the field polarization.
 For example,
 ```
 def livefield(sim):
     liveplot(sim, mp.Ez)